server-os/server-image/man/usr/share/man/man8/piadm.8.md

       - Mirror
       - RaidZ (any parity)

-    SmartOS still loads a ramdisk root with a read-only /usr filesystem, even when booted from a bootable pool.
-This means a bootable pool that isn't the SmartOS `zones` pool receives relatively few writes unless it is used for some other purpose as well.
+    ServerOS still loads a ramdisk root with a read-only /usr filesystem, even when booted from a bootable pool.
+This means a bootable pool that isn't the ServerOS `zones` pool receives relatively few writes unless it is used for some other purpose as well.

     A bootable pool created without the -B option, but using whole disks,